zarapurewal/rpn-calculator/README.md

 ### Node modules

-This is an node project.
+This is a node project.
 It depends upon a number of node modules.

 To install the necessary node modules, use: